-Not all PCBs are are manufactured the same way.
-Due to the processes that involve different chemicals, treatments, timelines and heat levels, along with individual properties of PCBs like trace width, component density, placement methods etc., different surface finishes may be required.
+Not all PCBs are manufactured the same way.
+Due to the processes that involve different chemicals, treatments, timelines, and heat levels, along with individual properties of PCBs like trace width, component density, placement methods, etc., different surface finishes may be required.
 Here is a list of common methods that we use to manufacture your PCBs.

 As the name suggests, this is one of the most complicated surface finish methods for circuit boards.
-The electroless palladium layer in the middle prevents formation of black pads.
-However, features such as unparalleled solderability, silver and aluminum wire bonding and long-shelf life come with a premium price and a longer lead-time.
+The electroless palladium layer in the middle prevents the formation of black pads.
+However, features such as unparalleled solderability, silver and aluminum wire bonding, and long shelf life come with a premium price and a longer lead time.

 ⇑Back to top

-Some hate it, some just can't part with it, but is surely has been popular for a long time.
-Being a very well researched process, immersion tin provides a flat surface that is 20-40 µin thick.
+Some hate it, some just can't part with it, but it surely has been popular for a long time.
+Being a very well-researched process, immersion tin provides a flat surface that is 20-40 µin thick.
 Although it provides good solderability and is especially fit for pin insertion applications, it has some of the shortest shelf-lives at 3-6 months on average.

 ⇑Back to top